-The lake is 122 kilometres far from Cusco city.
-There are many options one can avail to reach Mollepata, which is the trailhead of Humantay Lake.
+The lake is 122 kilometers far from Cusco city.
+There are many options one can avail to reach Mollepata, which is the trailhead of Lake Humantay.
 You can either take a taxi or a bus to reach Mollepata.
 If you are unfamiliar, then having a guided tour is the best option.

 Cusco to Humantay Lake

 So this memorable trip starts from the old cultural capital of Peru, the Cusco city.
-It’s a beautiful bus journey of 122.5 km from Cusco to Humantay Lake that contains many picturesque views.
-Luckily the highways are good, so 122.5 km doesn’t fell that harsh.
-It takes 3 hours and a few minutes, depending upon how fast your drive drove.
-You won’t feel bore in these 3 hours from Cusco to Humantay.
+It’s a beautiful bus journey of 122.5 km from Cusco to Lake Humantay that contains many picturesque views.
+Luckily the highways are good, so 122.5 km doesn’t feel that harsh.
+It takes 3 hours and a few minutes, depending upon how fast your driver drives.
+You won’t feel bored in these 3 hours from Cusco to Humantay.
 You can also utilize these 3 hours to have a nap to stay fresh while trekking.
-Usually, touring companies sets early in the morning to avoid traffic and crowd.
+Usually, touring companies set early in the morning to avoid traffic and crowds.

 Cusco is a hub of Peruvian tourism.
 It has also served as a capital during the glorious days of the Incan Empire.
 Still, nowadays, Cusco is famous as the cultural capital of Peru.
-There is an efficient road network from Cusco to other historical.
+There is an efficient road network from Cusco to other historical places.
 The travel route to Humantay Lake also comes from Cusco.
-Most of the famous Peruvian tourist site roads go the destinations from Laguna Humantay.
+Most of the famous Peruvian tourist sites go to the destinations from Laguna Humantay.